lightblue-platform/lightblue-docs-user/standards/json_schema.md

 ```

 ###"anyOf"
 An array of schemas.
-Any number of them can be matched.
-Haven't tested it, but I expect that allows for none to match.
+Any number (one or more) of them can be matched.

 ###"oneOf"
 An array of scheams.
 Only one can match.